-Firefly Fabrication is not just a custom food truck builder.
+Firefly is not just a custom food truck builder.
 We are advocates of the LA food truck industry and want your business to succeed.
-If you are looking to start a food truck business, these top 10 tips will make it a success:
+If you want to grow your mobile business or start a food truck business, these top 10 tips will make it a success:

 1) Simplify Your Food Truck Menu

-If you can “cook anything,” that’s fantastic.
+Maybe you can “cook anything”.
+That’s fantastic.
 However, you will get more business if your menu offers 5 – 10 great options.
 Showcase your signature dish and surround it with your best supporting options.
 A simple, delicious menu makes it easier for customers to decide what to order.
-It will also speed up your prep times and service volume ultimately making you more money.
+It will also limit your cost of ingredients, speed up your prep times, and increase order volume.
+Ultimately, these all add up to making you more money.

 2) Chat with Your Customers